-Custody of documents and exhibits.

-19. Any documents, exhibits or other things connected with the proceedings on the trial of any person who, if convicted, is entitled or may be given leave to appeal under this Part shall be kept in the custody of the court of trial in accordance with rules made for the purpose, time for such as may be provided by rules. and subject to such power as may be given by the rules for the conditional release of any such documents, exhibits or things from that custody.
+other Custody of documents. exhibits 19 Any or documents things connected with the proceedings on a trial in and exhibits. respect of which a right of appeal is given to a 20/2021 person, if convicted, or to the prosecutor under this ^{8.3} Part' shall be kept in the custody of the court of trial in accordance with rules of court made for the purpose, for such time as may, be provided by rules, and subject to such power as may be given by the rules for the conditional release of any such documents, exhibits or things from that custody.